NamithaChitrazee/REve/documentation/GettingStarted.md

     Geometry file: /exp/mu2e/app/users/sophie/...
     ...
     ```
-    The presence of the `EVE URL` and logs for streaming the `[Geometry scene]` and `[Event scene]` confirms it's safe to attempt remote access.

 ---

 #### 4. Troubleshooting stale browser sessions

-If the event display **hangs** or fails to start correctly, it is often caused by leftover processes or stale browser calls from a previous session.
+If the Event Display hangs or fails to start correctly, the issue is often caused by stale browser sessions or leftover processes from a previous run.

-* **Troubleshooting Command:**
-    Executing this script attempts to forcefully terminate any persistent browser connections that could interfere with the new display session.
+Run the following command to terminate lingering browser and display processes:
     ```
     EventDisplay/config/kill.sh
     ```